Last modified: January 19, 2025

 E: ∞

 III.
-Pick the smallest unvisited vertex, which is C. Update its neighbors:
+Pick the smallest unvisited vertex (C with distance 2).
+Update its neighbors:

 A: 0